MankaranRooprai/heart-disease-predictor/README.md

 # Acknowledgments

-- The dataset used in this project is sourced from [provide the source if applicable].
+- The dataset, code, and graph(s) used in this project is sourced from https://github.com/g-shreekant/Heart-Disease-Prediction-using-Machine-Learning/tree/master.
 - Special thanks to the developers of scikit-learn, XGBoost, and TensorFlow for their contributions to machine learning libraries.

 Feel free to explore and modify the script for further analysis or improvement of predictive models.